Call Button

 Occipital Neuralgia Treatment

-Occipital Neuralgia is a medical disorder that presents with piercing, throbbing, or electric-shock-like chronic pain in the upper neck, back of the head and behind the ears.
-For some people, the severe headache pain will present in the forehead, behind the eyes, or in the scalp.
-Occipital Neuralgia is usually unilateral, meaning it is only on one side of the head.
+Occipital Neuralgia is a painful condition caused by irritation or compression of the occipital nerves, leading to sharp, throbbing, or electric-shock-like pain in the upper neck, back of the head, and behind the ears.
+For some, occipital neuralgia pain can extend to the forehead, behind the eyes, or into the scalp.
+This condition often affects one side of the head, though in some cases, it may occur on both.

 Understanding your Headache

-• Severe pain in the upper part of the neck, back of the head and behind the ears
+Severe pain in the upper neck, back of the head, and behind the ears

 Vertigo Headaches